 Issue #1 – Lack of Natural Light

-Unfortunately, many classrooms aren’t built with natural light in mind.
+Unfortunately, many classrooms are not built with natural light in mind.
 Instead, they make use of artificial lighting.
 Florescent bulbs are among the most popular choices due to the low cost.
-These bulbs emit a low-level light that doesn’t help students.
+These bulbs emit a low-level light that does not help students.
 Furthermore, their constant buzzing can prove distracting for students.

 Issue #2 – Lack of Green Views

 You may not think that the lack of a green view could affect student outcomes.
 After all, students have to pay attention to their teachers.
-That means they shouldn’t spend much time looking out of the windows.
+That means they should not spend much time looking out of the windows.

 It appears that the lack of a suitable view appears to affect concentration levels.
 This has obvious effects on learning outcomes.